nondescriptpointer/whatmigrate/README.txt

 to migrate and optionally a torrent id, url or file to migrate to.
 See -h to figure out the usage.

 Please note that this script is still experimental, your results may vary.
-Once it becomes mature enough it will also allow you to replace the torrent and data from the script itself.
-For now, it just exports the new data to a preconfigured directory.

 Dependencies:
 - Python 2.6/2.7
 - BeautifulSoup
 - argparse
+Debian/Ubuntu: sudo apt-get python python-argparse python-beautifulsoup

 Installation/usage:
-- Install dependencies (Debian/Ubuntu: sudo apt-get python python-argparse python-beautifulsoup)
+- Install dependencies
 - Extract and/or place the files wherever you like
 - Run whatmigrate.py
 - Edit the configuration-file created in ~/.whatmigrate, only outputdir is required

+Configuration options:
+[general]
+outputdir    - the directory the data of the migration is exported to, for example:
+               your torrent clients destination directory torrentdir   - the directory you want the torrent files to be saved in, for example: the watched rtorrent folder
+[rtorrent]
+xmlrpc_proxy - the xml-rpc proxy of your rtorrent client progressive  - scan for torrents progressively instead of finding them all beforehand, speeds up search [what.cd] username &   - your login credential password use_ssl      - use ssl for the requests to the website

 Todo:
 - Fallback to filesizes if no numbers are used in filenames
 - Implement piece searching (currently disabled because it's too slow)
 - Better error handling
 - Add support for other torrent clients (eg Transmission)
-- Offer to remove data and torrent and replace it with new data and torrent